spandankvaidya/Real-time_Load-curve_Dashboard_RAG-frontend/README.md

 ## Features

 - **Dynamic Dashboard Display:** Seamlessly embeds and displays the live Plotly Dash graph from the backend service via an `<iframe>`.
-- **Interactive Date Picker:** Utilizes Flatpickr.js to provide a beautiful and functional calendar, allowing users to select one of the 34 available test dates.
+- **Interactive Date Picker:** Utilizes Flatpickr.js to provide a functional calendar, allowing users to select one of the 34 available test dates.
 - **Start / Terminate Controls:** Users can initiate a test for a selected date and terminate the ongoing prediction at any time to choose a new one.
-- **AI Assistant "Volta"**: A fully integrated chatbot UI that communicates with the backend's Groq-powered LLM, allowing users to ask questions about the project and power grids.
+- **AI Assistant "Jolt"**: A fully integrated chatbot UI that communicates with the backend's Groq-powered LLM, allowing users to ask questions about the project and power grids.
-- **Polished & Responsive UI:** The entire interface, including the footer and chatbot window, is designed to be responsive and look great on both desktop and mobile devices.
+- **Polished & Responsive UI:** The entire interface, including the footer and chatbot window, is designed to be responsive and look great on desktop.

 ## 🛠️ Tech Stack & Tools